GeminiDRSoftware/DRAGONSWorkshops/Workshops/BasicDRAGONS-2hr/sphinx/caldb.rst

 ================================

-.. warning:: The information provided here applies to DRAGONS version 2.x.
-The configuration and features of the calibration manager in the upcoming version 3.x are substantially different.
+.. warning:: The information provided here applies to DRAGONS version 3.0 (and older).
+The configuration and features of the calibration manager in the upcoming version 3.1 are substantially different.

 Configuration
 -------------
-The behavior and configuration of the local calibration manager is controlled in the file ``~/.geminidr/rsys.cfg``.
+The behavior and configuration of the local calibration manager are controlled in the file ``~/.geminidr/rsys.cfg``.
 When you first install DRAGONS, you will have to create that directory and that file.